-- In the Brooktrails area, Sherwood Road transits from Willits, through the Brooktrails Township, all the way to Laytonville a distance of approximately 30 miles.
+• In the Brooktrails area, Sherwood Road transits from Willits, through the Brooktrails Township, all the way to Laytonville a distance of approximately 30 miles.
 From Willits to Sherwood School, it is fairly straight but narrow.
 It is well paved but, in some places, quite steep.
-Past Sherwood School, it becomes very narrow and windy as it passes through the mountains terminating at Laytonville.
+Past Sherwood School, it becomes very narrow and winding as it passes through the mountains terminating at Laytonville.
+Sherwood Road, north and south bound is the official evacuation route for Brooktrails and Sherwood Corridor communities.
+CAL FIRE and Sherwood Firewise have made, and are planning to make improvements to Sherwood Road.
+Pullouts, water storage, identified Temporary Refuge Areas, and improvements to a stream crossing near the Laytonville terminus are planned.

 Additionally, another non-maintained and rough road, the Fort Bragg-Sherwood Road, transits from Sherwood Valley just north of Brooktrails to Fort Bragg.
 In the winter, these roads are often impassable.
-These roads, due to their condition and the length of travel are not considered to be viable secondary egress routes for Brooktrails. - The Williams Ranch Road, a private road, once served as a secondary access/egress to the Black Bart Subdivision located south of Willits near Ridgewood Summit area.
+The Fort Bragg-Sherwood Road, due to the condition and the length of travel is not considered to be a viable secondary egress route for the Brooktrails and Sherwood Corridor communities.

+- The Williams Ranch Road, a private road, once served as a secondary ingress/egress to the Black Bart Subdivision located south of Willits near Ridgewood Summit area.
 Recent winter storms caused a significant portion, 1/8 of a mile, to slough off into the creek below.
 The repair costs are significant and the property owner is unwilling to make them. - In the Ridgewood Subdivision area, a series of old logging roads, Mariposa Creek and Old Boy Scout, transit from the east portion of the subdivision over the top of the ridge and down to Tomki Road or Highway 101 via Willits Watershed Road.
-The combination of the travel distance, and the windy and narrow conditions make these roads unacceptable as potential secondary access routes.
+The combination of the travel distance, and the winding and narrow conditions make these roads unacceptable as potential secondary access routes.